jkeefe/make-map-blink-class-10/README.md

 ##Log into your new computer and set things up!

 Now we can log in.
-You get the IP address by clicking on the EC2 instance in your Amazon console at aws.amazon.com:
+You get the IP address by clicking on the EC2 instance in your Amazon console at aws.amazon.com and looking at the "Public IP":

-    ssh ubuntu@<ip address of instance>
+    ssh ubuntu@<public IP>
+	( like ssh ubuntu@12.34.56.78 )

 You in?
 If so, there are some things we need to install, including "node" and the node package manager, "npm"